JoshMcKin/hot_tub/README.md

     }

 ### Other
-You can use any library you want with HotTub::Pool, regardless of that clients thread-safety status.
+You can use any library you want with HotTub::Pool.
 Close and clean can be defined at initialization with lambdas, if they are not defined they are ignored.

     url = "http://test12345.com"
     pool = HotTub::Pool.new({:size => 10, :close => lambda {|clnt| clnt.close}}) { MyHttpLib.new }